-First Western is a national "Preferred Lender," as designated by the SBA, and originates, sells and services small business loans.
+The SBA 7(a) Program is the SBA's primary program to help start-up and existing businesses obtain financing when they might not be eligible for business loans through conventional lending programs.
 As a non-bank SBA 7(a) Program lender, First Western is able to originate loans on which a substantial portion of the loan (generally 75% to 85%) is guaranteed as to payment of principal and interest by the SBA.
-Due to the existence of the SBA guarantee, we are able to originate loans that meet the criteria of the SBA 7(a) Program and have less stringent underwriting criteria than our non-SBA 7(a) Program loan originations.
+The underwriting criteria of the SBA 7(a) Program are less stringent than our non-SBA 7(a) Program loan originations; thus, we are able to originate loans that we would not otherwise be able to originate as a result of the SBA guarantee.
 See "Lending Activities - SBA Programs."